TangoGibbons/ES6-Logger/README.md

 TRACE < DEBUG < INFO < WARN < ERROR < FATAL

-A log message will be generated if the globalLogLevel is greater than or equal to the messageLogLevel for a given request.
+A log message will be generated if the globalLogLevel is less than or equal to the messageLogLevel for a given request.
 For example, if the globalLogLevel is set to WARN, log messages with a messageLogLevel of TRACE, DEBUG, or INFO will not be generated but log messages with a messageLogLevel of WARN, ERROR, or FATAL will be generated.

 2) Set the logMode to output the log message to either the console log or a file.
 If the logMode is set to FILE, then the file path and name must be specified.